ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 When determining whether to allow secure interactions with an Attester, a Relying Party is challenged with a number of difficult problems which it must be able to handle successfully.
 These problems include:

-* What types of Attestation Results (AR) might a Relying Party be willing to trust from a specific type of Verifier?
+* What Attestation Results (AR) might a Relying Party be willing to trust from a specific Verifier?
-* What supplemental information must the Verifier need to include within Attestation Results to convince a Relying Party to allow interactions, or to apply policies to any connections, based on these Attestation Results?
+* What information does a Relying Party need before allowing interactions or choosing policies to apply to a connection?
 * What are the operating/environmental realities of the Attesting Environment where a Relying Party should only be able to associate a certain confidence regarding Attestation Results out of the Verifier?
 (In other words, different types of Trusted Execution Environments (TEE) need not be treated as equivalent.)
 * How to make direct comparisons where there is a heterogeneous mix of Attesting Environments and Verifier types.